0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

     </div>
     <br>

 9. Upon successful authorization, a WalletConnect page is displayed that lets the user select the wallet to be connected to the app.
-In this case we use Metamask.
+In this case, we use Metamask.

     <div align="center">
     <img src= "../../../imgs/wallet-connect.png" align="center" width="250" style="border: 4px solid black"/>